apnadkarni/blt/doc/listview.rst

     The default is "0".

   **-command** *cmdString*
-    Specifies a TCL command to be invoked when a list item is selected: either by clicking on the list item or using the **select** operation.
+    Specifies a TCL command to be invoked when a item is selected: either by clicking on the item or using the **select** operation.
 If *cmdString* is "", then no command is invoked.
 The default is "".

   **-disabledbackground** *colorName*
-    Specifies the default background of list items that are disabled.
+    Specifies the default background of items that are disabled.
     *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 This option may be overridden the style's **-disabledbackground** option.
-The
-    default is "grey90".
+The default is "grey90".

   **-disabledforeground** *colorName*
     Specifies the default color of the text of items that are